 “What we found was … more patients identified actually had an intervention performed by a pharmacist that aligned with our standards compared with the comparator ward.”

-Pediatrics can be a challenging care environment as a Unit Leader.
-Additional emotional strain and pressures exist in pediatrics settings, than in other hospital settings.
+Pediatrics can be a challenging care environment for a Unit Leader.
+Additional emotional strain and pressures exist in pediatrics settings compared to other hospital settings.

 The ACU Pediatrics care model can: